 How to Approach The Common App Essay- 10 Stellar Examples for 2025-2026

 The Common Application is one of the most widely used online platforms for college admissions, making it easier for students to apply to multiple colleges at once.
+Using the Common App can save you a significant amount of time.

 Why?

 Because the personal essay you submit through the Common App is shared with nearly every university or college on your list.
+You’ll have up to 650 words for your essay and can choose from seven different prompts.

-Let’s go through the prompts for Common App Essays
+Let’s go through the prompts for Common App Essays.

 These prompts are designed to give you flexibility in sharing your story.
 As of the 2025–2026 application cycle, here are the current Common App essay prompts: